artainmo/web-development/other/DevOps/README.md

 Rapid merges take priority over releasing completed features when using continuous integration, delivery, and deployment.
 To prevent users from accessing potentially incomplete features, teams can hide them for all (or some) users and then make them available once the feature is complete.

-Here are tools used to form CI/CD pipelines; Gihub Actions, Jenkins, CircleCI.
+Here are tools used to form CI/CD pipelines; Gihub Actions, Jenkins, CircleCI, GitLab.

 ## Free tutorials
 ### GitLab